Review & Reflection

 Rocking Review Around the EPPI 12 Box Model Clockwise

-But in my view – I would always start with the Process.
+In my view – in my analysis efforts – I would always start with the Process.

 The enablers are either adequate or inadequate in the context of the needs/requirements of the Process.
 So start there.

 What is the Process and what are its Requirements – what enables it?

 And are those enablers adequate?